xqb64/venom/README.md

   - recursion!
 - `print` statement
 - global scope
-- import subsystem
+- import subsystem that caches imports and detects and prevents import cycles
 - reference counting
 - optional NaN boxing

 The system includes what you would expect from a programming language implementation:

-  - tokenizer
+  - a lexer based on finite state machines
   - recursive-descent parser
   - bytecode compiler
   - virtual machine